Instead of being the means of saving capitalism, the organised ex-servicemen will now be the means of destroying it.

 The National Union is distinctive as an ex-servicemen’s organisation by the fact that it was originated by, and composed of, members of our own party, who emphasised the principle that the general interests of ex-servicemen are identical with those of their fellow workers, and who, therefore, seek to fight shoulder to shoulder with organised Labour, both industrially and politically, in our common endeavour to secure a new social order.

-Here, some felt and feared, was potentially the basis of a movement of workers’ militias; the means with which to defend the general strike that was then widely anticipated.
+Here, some felt and feared, was potentially the basis of a movement of workers’ militias; the means with which to defend the general strike that was then widely anticipated, and to take the country to the brink of revolution.

 By the beginning of 1920 the organisation was claiming a membership of 200,000 men, rising to a peak of 300,000.
 Yet the same year also saw the NUX begin the process of winding itself up.